umar-a33/soc-portfolio/README.md

 # 🛡️ SOC Analyst Toolbelt & Workflow

-This repository documents the tools and processes I use daily in a Security Operations Center (SOC) environment.

 ## 🔧 Core Technologies I Operate

 | Category | Tool/Function | How I Use It |